r3dcrosse/tipCalculator/README.md

-# tipCalculator
+# Tip Calculator
-Simple tip calculator for iPhone
+A simple tip calculator for iPhone